JoshuaYoshi1922/unit-2-final-project-Joshua-L/README.md

-# Pokemon Orange: Find Your Favorite Pokemon (Full-Stack Web Application)
+# Pokemon Orange: Find Your Favorite Pokemon!
+(Full-Stack Web Application)

 <div align="center">
   <h2>Browse and save your favorite Pokemon from all nine regions.</h2>